philcryer/tonka32/README.md

 ### feedback

 Is this a perfect script?
-No way, if you know a better way to do something or think something I've done is bad, open an [issue](https://github.com/philcryer/tonka32/issues) for it and share your thoughts, *or for bonus points*, make a [https://github.com/blog/712-pull-requests-2-0](pull request!)
+No way, if you know a better way to do something or think something I've done is bad, open an [issue](https://github.com/philcryer/tonka32/issues) for it and share your thoughts, *or for bonus points*, make a [pull request!](https://github.com/blog/712-pull-requests-2-0)

 ### background
 1) I read about some great chef recipes that auto hardened ssh and the OS for you...